JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_01.md

 We are surprised and pleased to know that Jesus, that God, was not only deep in his reflections and serious, but also loving and smiling.
 Playful with the little ones and analytical with the adults.

 > The children were always welcome at the repair shop.
 Jesus provided sand, blocks, and stones by the side of the shop, and bevies of youngsters flocked there to amuse themselves.
 When they tired of their play, the more intrepid ones would peek into the shop, and if its keeper were not busy, they would make bold to go in and say, “Uncle Joshua, come out and tell us a big story.”
 Then they would lead him out by tugging at his hands until he was seated on the favorite rock by the corner of the shop, with the children on the ground in a semicircle before him.
 And how the little folks did enjoy their Uncle Joshua.
 They were learning to laugh, and to laugh heartily.
 It was customary for one or two of the smallest of the children to climb upon his knees and sit there, looking up in wonderment at his expressive features as he told his stories.
-The children loved Jesus, and Jesus loved the children. ([UB 128:6.11](/en/The_Urantia_Book/128#p6_11))
+The children loved Jesus, and Jesus loved the children. (<a id="a119_906"></a>[UB 128:6.11](/en/The_Urantia_Book/128#p6_11))

 It was difficult for his friends to understand the variety and breadth of his intellectual activities, his ability to move fully and without transition from deep political, philosophical or religious debates to the carefree and joyful games of children of five to ten years.